 A new work in Pharology

-In this second volume, Early Lighthouses, the period from 400 to 1700 will be covered, a span of time that ranges from the Dark Ages (500 to 1000) through the Medieval Period (1000 to 1500) to the start of the Industrial Age.
-The book is expected to be published in 2020.
+In this second volume, Medieval Lighthouses, the period from 400 to 1700 will be covered, a span of time that ranges from the Dark Ages (500 to 1000) through the Middle Period to the start of the Industrial Age.
+The book is expected to be published in 2023.

-Early Lighthouses is one of a very few books in recent years that will seriously address the subject of early lighthouses and their origins.
-The scope will be expansive and will bring readers to the beginning of the Industrial Age - the contents of Volume 3, expected in 2022.
+Medieval Lighthouses is one of a very few books in recent years that will seriously address the subject of Medieval lighthouses and their origins.
+The scope will be expansive and will bring readers to the beginning of the Industrial Age - the contents of Volume 3.

 Ken Trethewey is a pharologist with more than five decades experience.
 His ancestors were lighthouse keepers across five generations, and his great-great grandfather was a “Keeper of the Eddystone Light.”
 Professionally, he is a retired marine engineer and educator specializing in materials in engineering systems and has written a successful book about corrosion.
 Since retiring in 2009 he has concentrated on publishing books on lighthouses.